Tacoma Rainiers Game Notes - at Salt Lake

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-TAYLOR-MADE BIRTHDAY: Troy Taylor struck out the side on his 24th birthday on Tuesday...Taylor is the fourth Rainier to pitch on their birthday this season (also: Shintaro Fujinami on April 12, Daniel Bard on June 25 and Jesse Hahn on July 30) and the third to pitch a scoreless inning...Taylor is the first Triple-A reliever this season, and just the third since 2005, to strike out the side in their only inning of relief on their birthday...Taylor is one of 10 Triple-A pitchers this season to retire every batter they faced...the four Rainiers to pitch on their birthday this season is tied for the most birthday appearances by Rainier pitchers since 2005, matching the four in 2021 and tied for the sixth-most by a Triple-A team since 2005.

-LABRADA LOCKED IN: Over his last 11 games, OF Victor Labrada has hit .333 (10x30) with four doubles and two triples, driving in two runs while scoring eight...he has tallied an extra-base hit in each of his last three games (two doubles and one triple)...it's Labrada's third three-game streak with an extra base hit...Tyler Locklear is the only Rainier this season to record four such streaks this season...Dominic Canzone (8G), Samad Taylor (5G, 4G) and Austin Shenton (4G) are the only Rainiers to record a streak of at least four games with an extra-base hit this season.
+CASEY TURNS BACK THE CLOCK: RHP Casey Lawrence will make his 18th start with Tacoma tonight at Salt Lake... in his last start on September 3, Lawrence earned his ninth victory of the season with 6.0 innings of two-run baseball, pitching his fifth quality start of the year...Lawrence's nine wins are the most for a Rainier and tied for the fourth-most by a Triple-A pitcher at 37 years or older since 2005...Lawrence's five quality starts are the most for a Rainier at least 37 years old since 2005 and tied for the eighth-most by a PCL pitcher at 37 years old since 2005...only three Triple-A pitchers since 2005 have logged 10 victories in a season at 37 years or older: Ramon Ortiz - 13 in 2012 with Scranton/Wilkes-Barre, Jason Lane - 10 in 2015 with El Paso and César Valdez - 10 in 2022 with Salt Lake.

+TURNING TWO: The Rainiers turned three double plays in their loss on Wednesday night, bringing the total number of double plays induced by Tacoma pitchers to 122 on the season, tied for the most in Triple-A...the 122 double plays are the fourth-most for Tacoma in a single season since 2005, nine off the 131 turned in 2024, the most for the Rainiers since 2005...Wednesday's game was the seventh time this season they have been the beneficiary of three groundout double plays, the second-most games in the PCL, trailing Sacramento's nine...the Rainiers fell to 4-3 in games they induce three groundout double plays this season.

-RHYLAN IN THE RECORD BOOK: OF Rhylan Thomas logged another pair of hits on Tuesday, giving him 163 on the season, the most in the PCL...Thomas' 163 hits are good for the 10th-most in a single season in franchise history...Thomas is just the second Rainier since the 2000 season to climb into the franchise's top-10 in single season hits, the other being Jeremy Reed, who tallied 169 hits in 2007...the Rainiers' single-season record is 210, accomplished by Jesus Alou in 1963...as Thomas climbs the leaderboard, next up on the list are Luis Polonia (1986) and Webster Garrison (1993), who rank eighth in franchise history with 164 hits.
+RHYLAN IN THE RECORD BOOK: OF Rhylan Thomas logged another pair of hits on Wednesday night, giving him 165 on the season, the most in the PCL...Thomas' 165 hits are good for the eighth-most in a single season in franchise history...Thomas is just the second Rainier since the 2000 season to climb into the franchise's top-10 in single season hits, the other being Jeremy Reed, who tallied 169 hits in 2007...the Rainiers' single-season record is 210, accomplished by Jesus Alou in 1963...as Thomas climbs the leaderboard, next up on the list are Brock Davis (1970) and Kelvin Moore (1981), who each tallied 166 hits.

-MAGIC NUMBERS: As the penultimate week of the regular season begins this week, the Rainiers' magic number to clinch the PCL Second Half title is seven...the Rainiers hold a 4.0 game lead over Sacramento and 4.5 on El Paso...should both Sacramento and El Paso win all of their remaining games, they would each finish with 48 wins...should the Rainiers reach 48 wins in the Second Half, they would have a head-to-head tiebreaker over El Paso (10-5) and would have the tiebreaker over Sacramento by way of having the better record over the final 21 games of the regular season at 14-7, while Sacramento would be 13-8, should they win out.
+MAGIC NUMBERS: With only 10 games remaining in the regular season, the Rainiers' magic number to clinch the PCL Second Half Championship remains at seven...the Rainiers currently have a 4.0 game lead on Sacramento and a 4.5 game lead on El Paso and Round Rock...should all three of those teams win all of their remaining games, they would each finish with 47 wins...should the Rainiers reach 47 wins in the Second Half, they would have a head-to-head tiebreaker over El Paso (10-5) and Round Rock (7-5) but would have not the tiebreaker over Sacramento by way of having the better record over the final 20 games of the regular season...should Sacramento win their remaining games, they would finish the final 20 games at 14-6, and if Tacoma were to tie at 47 wins, they would be at 12-8.

-LOVE TO LEAD OFF: The Rainiers have had two of the top leadoff hitters in the PCL, with Samad Taylor (1st - 54) and Rhylan Thomas (3rd - 35) among the best in the league at leading off an inning with a hit, but it has been a team effort...the Rainiers lead all of Triple-A when leading off an inning with: a .296 batting average, 315 hits, a .387 on-base percentage and an .877 OPS, ranking second with a .490 slugging percentage and 521 total bases...Leody Taveras' leadoff home run in the second inning on Friday was the Rainiers 41st home run to lead off an inning this season, good for the fifth-most in Triple-A.

 LÓPEZ SETS THE TABLE: By collecting another hit from the nine-spot on Sunday, UTL Jack López now has 66 hits from the ninth spot in the order, the most among PCL hitters and tied for the third-most among all minor league hitters...his 36 RBI out of the ninth spot in the order are the third most among all minor league hitters...López's 36 RBI from the nine-spot are the second-most by a Rainier since 2005, trailing only the 41 tallied by Oswaldo Navarro in 2007...López's 66 hits from the nine-spot are the fifth-most by a Rainier since 2005 and the fifth-most in a single season in that time.